elc45/fisher-hmc-paper/main.typ

 Hamiltonian Monte Carlo (HMC) is a powerful Markov Chain Monte Carlo (MCMC) method widely used in Bayesian inference for exploring complex posterior distributions.
-HMC can explore high-dimensional parameter spaces more efficiently than traditional MCMC techniques, making it popular in probabilistic programming libraries like Stan and PyMC.
-However, the performance of HMC depends critically on the parameterization of the posterior space, often framed in terms of a “mass matrix” that defines an inner product on this space.
-Properly tuning this parameterization is crucial for efficient sampling, but achieving optimal performance remains a challenging task, particularly for posterior distributions with complex geometries, such as those that exhibit strong correlations or funnel-like structures.
+HMC can explore high-dimensional parameter spaces more efficiently than traditional MCMC techniques, which makes it popular in probabilistic programming libraries like Stan and PyMC.
+However, the performance of HMC depends critically on the parameterization of the posterior space.
+Modern samplers automate a part of those reparametrizations by adapting a "mass matrix" in the warmup phase of sampling.
+Tuning the mass matrix is crucial for efficient sampling, as tuning takes a large part of the sampling time, and has a big impact on the efficiency of the sampler after tuning.
+But even a well-tuned mass matrix can not do much to help us sampling from more challenging posterior distributions, such as those that contain strong correlations in high dimensional models, or that have a funnel-like structure.

+In most cases these problems can be overcome by careful, manual reparametrization of models, but this requires a lot of expertise and time.
+In many cases, good reparametrizations are also data-dependent, which makes it difficult to write a model once, and apply it to a wide range of individual datasets.

 A common approach in HMC is to estimate a mass matrix based on the inverse of the posterior covariance, typically in a diagonalized form, to adjust for differences in scale across dimensions.
-While effective in many cases, this method has limitations when the posterior deviates significantly from normality.
-In cases where the posterior distribution has complex geometries, relying on a fixed mass matrix can lead to inefficient sampling, with trajectories that fail to capture the underlying structure of the parameter space.
-This inefficiency is especially pronounced when dealing with correlated parameters or posteriors that exhibit challenging topologies, such as those commonly encountered in hierarchical models and large-scale datasets.
+We can think of this as a reparametrization that simply rescales the parameters so that they have a posterior variance of one.
+It is not obvious however, that this is the best rescaling we could do.
+And at the same time it is also quite limiting, as it can not fix correlations or funnels in the posterior.

-To address these limitations, we propose an adaptive HMC framework that extends beyond the traditional concept of a mass matrix, using arbitrary diffeomorphisms to dynamically transform the parameter space.
-In this work, we utilize the Fisher divergence as a guiding criterion for these transformations, which allows us to adapt the geometry of the posterior space in a way that optimizes HMC’s efficiency.
-By aligning the scores (derivatives of the log-density) of the transformed posterior with those of a standard normal distribution, we approximate an idealized parameterization that promotes efficient exploration.
+To address these limitations, we propose an adaptive HMC framework that extends beyond the traditional concept of a mass matrix: Instead of just rescaling variables, we allow arbitrary diffeomorphisms to dynamically transform the parameter space.
+We use the Fisher divergence as a criterion to choose between different transformations, which allows us to adapt the geometry of the posterior space in a way that optimizes HMC’s efficiency.
+By aligning the scores (derivatives of the log-density) of the transformed posterior with those of a standard normal distribution, we approximate an idealized parameterization that promotes efficient sampling.

-Our approach is grounded in the observation that the Fisher divergence provides a meaningful metric to quantifying the discrepancy between the transformed posterior and a normal distribution.
-By minimizing this divergence, we can identify transformations that reduce the complexity of the posterior geometry.
-This adaptive framework generalizes the mass matrix concept, but also improves sampling efficiency if it is employed to find better mass matrices.

-= Adaptive Transformations in HMC: Motivation, Theory, and Examples
+= Fisher HMC: Motivation and Theory

 == Motivation: Example with independent gaussian posterior
 <motivation-gaussian>

 When we run HMC, we compute the derivatives of the posterior log density (the scores).
-They contain a lot of information about the posterior, but when we compute the mass matrix, we ignore this information.
+They contain a lot of information about the posterior, but when we compute the mass matrix using traditional methods, we ignore this information.

-To illustrate how useful the scores can be, let’s start very simple, and assume our posterior is a one dimensional normal distribution $N (mu , sigma^2)$ with density $d mu$, and let’s assume we have two posterior draws $x_1$ and
-$x_2$, together with the covector (row-vector) of scores $alpha_i = frac(diff, diff x_i) log d mu (x_i) = sigma^(-2) (mu - x_i)$.
-Based on this
+To illustrate how useful the scores can be, let’s start very simple, and assume our posterior is a one dimensional normal distribution $N (mu , sigma^2)$ with density $p$.
+Let’s assume we have two posterior draws $x_1$ and $x_2$, together with the covector of scores $alpha_i = frac(diff, diff x_i) log p(x_i) = sigma^(-2) (mu - x_i)$.
+Based on this information we can directly compute $mu$ and $sigma$, and identify the exact posterior, by solving for $mu$ and $sigma$.
-information we can directly compute $mu$ and $sigma$, and so identify the exact posterior, by solving for $mu$ and $sigma$.
-We get $mu = dash(x) + sigma^2 dash(alpha)$ and $sigma^2 = var(x_i)^(1/2) var(alpha_i)^(-1/2)$, where $dash(x)$ and $dash(alpha)$ are the sample means of $x_i$ and $alpha_i$ respectively.
-So we can compute the exact posterior and ideal mass matrix with no sample variance based on just two points!
+We get $mu = dash(x) + sigma^2 dash(alpha)$ and $sigma^2 = var(x_i)^(1/2)
+var(alpha_i)^(-1/2)$, where $dash(x)$ and $dash(alpha)$ are the sample means of
+$x_i$ and $alpha_i$ respectively.
+If we take advantage of the scores, we can compute the exact posterior and an ideal mass matrix with no sample variance based on just two points!

 This generalizes directly to multivariate normal posteriors $N(mu, Sigma)$.